LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 Once the first build completes, you will be able to configure *TestFlight* for the app.

 You are configuring a private capability for your family using an Internal Testing group (max of 100).
 You need the *Apple ID* email address for each adult installing from your build.
 When building for a child, you will use your own *Apple ID*, not theirs.
-See [Install *TestFlight* Loop for Child](gh-deploy.md#install-testflight-loop-for-child).
+See [*TestFlight* for a Child](gh-deploy.md#testflight-for-a-child).

 1. First you need to add the email address(es) to your *App Store Connect* Access Users list: